 - Kill Ket-Zek (level 360) if there is one.
 If any other monsters are around, get them trapped against a rock face or on the opposite side of Ket-Zek so you can deal with them later.
 You want to be able to kill with as little interruption as possible.

-- Kill Tz-Kek (levels 45 and 22), they should be all that is left to kill.
+- Kill Tz-Kek (levels 45 and 22), it should be all thats left to kill.

 Enemies: Ket-Zek (360), Various Others

 Importance: These fight feature the second most fearsome creature in the pits, Ket-Zek.
 As soon as you hear the intro to the next level theme music, turn on Protect From Magic, if you dont, you can be hit up to 47!
 Don't turn off Protect From Magic until Ket-Zek falls, and be prepared to turn it on when the last enemy falls.

 Enemies: Tok-Xil (90) x 1 or 2, Ket-Zek (360), Various Others